jon-rah/group-project/README.md

 The face_recognition  library, created by Adam Geitgey, wraps around dlib’s facial recognition functionality, making it easier to work with.

 MEMBERS DUTIES:
+Aurora-Frisby, installing the libraries needed to actually perform our face recognition